-The list of risk factors for GERD is similar to that for acid reflux.
-Though some are out of your control, like pregnancy, hiatal hernia and scleroderma, you can work to have a positive effect on others:
+Though some of the risk factors for GERD are out of your control, like pregnancy, hiatal hernia and scleroderma, you can work to have a positive effect on others:

 - Medications: Several drugs, including NSAID pain relievers, birth control containing progesterone, antibiotics, sedatives and some prescriptions used to treat high blood pressure, anxiety, depression, osteoporosis and other health concerns can increase GERD symptoms.
 Tell your doctor about all medications you are on; he may be able to suggest a less-aggravating alternative.
 (Never stop a medication without your physician’s OK.)

 - Alcohol: The lower esophageal sphincter (LES), a ring of muscle between the esophagus and stomach, helps prevent stomach acid from flowing into the esophagus.
 Alcohol relaxes this muscle, allowing acid to bubble up.
-Limit your intake to one drink (women) or two drinks (men) daily, or avoid drinking all together.
+Eliminate or, at the very least, limit your intake of alcohol.

 - Obesity: Researchers speculate that extra fat in the abdomen may increase pressure on the stomach and cause the LES to relax.
 Body fat may also release chemicals that slow the clearance of acid from the stomach.
 A study in The New England Journal of Medicine showed that losing even a few pounds can reduce your symptoms—an inspiring thing to remember as you take your first steps on your weight loss journey.